 Please do not register, subscribe, create an account or otherwise interact in any way with our services or Big Data Week website if you do not agree with the practices mentioned in this policy.

-- How does Bigstep collect information about you?
+- How does eSolutions collect information about you?

-You may provide Personal Information when you access bucharest.bigdataweek.com website, when you request information about the event, when you purchase tickets and use our services, when you communicate with Bigstep via phone calls, email, web forms, social media and other such methods of communication, when you subscribe to Bigstep marketing collaterals, attend our events or provide us services.
+You may provide Personal Information when you access bucharest.bigdataweek.com website, when you request information about the event, when you purchase tickets and use our services, when you communicate with Esolutions via phone calls, email, web forms, social media, and other such methods of communication, when you subscribe to Esolutions marketing collaterals, attend our events or provide us services.

 We may also automatically collect information about you via cookies or other similar technologies.